Take online hearing quiz - Voted Top 5 in US by CNET! Test your hearing today

 • Quality of care — Members are less likely to get a hearing aid that matches their specific needs and lifestyle; consequently, they may return the devices or simply not wear them.

 • Utilization — We’ve observed a hearing benefit utilization of 1% or less among our competitors.
-This compares to utilization of 1.5% to more than 2% for an Amplifon hearing benefit.
+In contrast, Amplifon can improve appropriate utilization by 2x.

 Hearing aid choice is critical for both members and providers.
 More than 80% of hearing care providers rate it important to have a wide range or product choices for their patients, and close to 90% believe they should be able to choose whichever hearing aid best serves their patients.[1]